pepijn-devries/emodnet.wcs/README.md

 #> ✔ WCS client created succesfully
 #> ℹ Service: <]8;;https://geo.vliz.be/geoserver/Emodnetbio/wcshttps://geo.vliz.be/geoserver/Emodnetbio/wcs]8;;>
 #> ℹ Service: "2.0.1"
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
-#> No encoding supplied: defaulting to UTF-8.
 #> $data_source
 #> [1] "emodnet_wcs"
 #>